anelkankuna15/git-basic-exercises/README.md

 Hi I made it and now what...

-oh now I see everything is starting to make sense.
+oh now I see everything is starting to make sense..